vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 advanced scenarios, it's desirable to force it to be treated as a query, or, more rarely, as a response.

-### Retrieval Augmented Generation - Summarization Grounded in Data
+## Query Summarization Request - Retrieval Augmented Generation

 To use Retrieval Augmented Generation (RAG), which <Config v="names.product"/> also refers to as "Grounded Generation" -- our groundbreaking way of producing generative